mindis/snowplow.github.com/_posts/2013-10-21-scripting-hadoop-part-1-adventures-with-scala-rhino-and-javascript.md

 <!--more-->

 First we clone our [Scalding Example Project] [scalding-example-project].
-This gives us a Scala environment which we know successfully can run Scalding on Hadoop (including Elastic MapReduce), so we can have more confidence that whatever works in this environment will work okay on EMR too.
+This gives us a Scala environment which we know successfully can run Scalding on Hadoop (including Elastic MapReduce), so we can have more confidence that whatever works in this environment will ultimately work fine on EMR too.

 So let's get started: